DEQ Updates Fish Consumption Advisories for Some Oklahoma Lakes

 Contact: Erin Hatfield, (405) 437-8468 or firstname.lastname@example.org

 The Oklahoma Department of Environmental Quality (DEQ) has updated its list of lakes with consumption advisories for mercury.
-Seven Oklahoma lakes have been added to the list, and five lakes have had advisories removed, since recommendations were last made in early 2020.
+Three Oklahoma lakes have been added to the list since recommendations were last made in 2021.
 The lakes with new advisories are: